Closing Date: 30th September, 2025

 • Communicates with law enforcement agencies for the purpose of advice or legal research on arrest, search and seizure, and other crime suppression or investigation issues.

-• Reviews and assists in the preparation and approval of arrest and search warrants, records subpoenas, including those for cellular telephone data.
+• Reviews and assists in the preparation and approval of arrest and search warrants, and records subpoenas, including those for cellular telephone data.

 • Performs any other duties as assigned.

-• Knowledge of local, state and federal law.
+• Knowledge of local, state, and federal law.

 • Knowledge of investigative tools and techniques.

-• Knowledge of trail proceedings.
+• Knowledge oftriall proceedings.

-• Knowledge of computers and job related software programs.
+• Knowledge of computers and job-related software programs.

 • Skill in the completion of legal research.